-The Company identifies primary segments based on the dominant source, nature of risks and returns and the internal organisation and management structure.
+The Company identifies primary segments based on the dominant source, nature of risks and returns and the internal organization and management structure.
 The operating segments are the segments for which separate financial information is available and for which operating profit/loss amounts are evaluated regularly by the executive Management in deciding how to allocate resources and in assessing performance.

 The accounting policies adopted for segment reporting are in line with the accounting policies of the Company.
-Segment revenue, segment expenses, segment assets and segment liabilities have been identified to segments on the basis of their relationship to the operating activities of the segment.
+Segment revenue, segment expenses, segment assets and segment liabilities have been identified to segments based on their relationship to the operating activities of the segment.

-Inter-segment revenue is accounted on the basis of transactions which are primarily determined based on market / fair value factors.
+Inter-segment revenue is accounted for based on transactions which are primarily determined based on market / fair value factors.
 Revenue, expenses, assets and liabilities which relate to the Company as a whole and are not allocable to segments on reasonable basis have been included under "unallocated revenue / expenses / assets / liabilities".